-When you book a motorcycle tour with us, we provide you with Tour Specific Guidance Notes that give you detailed information about what you need to know to prepare and plan your tour, and what to expect when on our motorcycle tour.
+When you book a motorcycle tour with us, we provide you with Tour Specific Guidance Handbook that give you detailed information about what you need to know to prepare and plan your tour, and what to expect when on our motorcycle tour.
 Here are some of the questions that we often get asked before a rider makes a booking.
 If you wish to meet with us prior to booking to ask more questions, do not hesitate to contact us and we can set up a one-to-one meeting.

 What riding experience do I need?